FuzayilMir/webpage_transfed/README.md

-# HF-Fed: Hierarchical based customized Federated Learning Framework for X-Ray Imaging
+# HFTransFed: A way to epitomize Focal Modulation using Transformer-based Federated Learning

-This is the repository that contains the source code for the [HF-Fed website](https://tisharepo.github.io/Webpage/).
+This is the repository that contains the source code for the [TransFed website](https://tisharepo.github.io/Webpage/).